 Field Sobriety Tests (FSTs) are a battery of mental and physical tests developed by the National Highway Traffic Safety Administration (NHTSA).
 These tests are used to assess a person’s overall impairment to determine whether the subject has lost the normal use of their mental or physical faculties due to the introduction of a chemical substance (most commonly alcohol).
 Field Sobriety Tests are most common when a police officer suspects DWI or DUI may have taken place.
 The details of a Field Sobriety Test can lead to many legal questions about DWIs.
 If you have been charged with a DWI in the past, you may have experienced an FST before.

 Have you or someone you know been charged with a DWI?
 Did you perform a Field Sobriety Test?
 Houston attorney Brett Podolsky has years of experience handling these cases and can provide assistance.
-Contact his office today to set up an initial consultation.
+Contact our office today to set up an initial consultation.

 FSTs are considered “divided attention” tasks which require a subject to concentrate on more than one task at the same time.
 Driving a motor vehicle requires use of both mental and physical faculties.
 Introduction of alcohol affects the driver’s ability to adequately divide attention, often forcing drivers to concentrate on one area of operating a motor vehicle while ignoring other ones (i.e. ignore a traffic signal while concentrating on one’s speed).
 While impaired, most people can successfully concentrate on a single task fairly well but impaired most drivers cannot divide their attention between multiple tasks.